Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 #include <cpp-sort/utility/sorting_network.h>
 ```

-Some of the library's *fixed-size sorters* implement [sorting networks][sorting-network].
+Some of the library's [*fixed-size sorters*][fixed-size-sorters] implement [sorting networks][sorting-network].
 It is a subdomain of sorting that has seen extensive research and there is no way all of the interesting bits could be provided as mere sorters; therefore the following tools are provided specifically to experiment with sorting networks, and with comparator networks more generally.

 All comparator networks execute a fixed sequence of compare-exchanges, operations that compare two elements and exchange them if they are out-of-order.
 The following `index_pair` class template represents a pair of indices meant to contain the indices used to perform a compare-exchange operation: